tolking/vuepress-theme-default-prefers-color-scheme/docs/README.md

 - Type: `string`, `object`
 - Required: `false`

-::: tip
+::: warning
-By default, light or dark themes are displayed by [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), You can change it by `defaultTheme`.
+By default, light or dark themes are displayed by [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+You can break it by set `defaultTheme`.
 :::

 support `light`, `dark` or `{ theme: [begin hours, end hours] }`